“How much money is enough to start an overland trip?”

 – Flights: In case you ship your vehicle and need to fly over.

-– Phones & communications: local sim card, data package, satellite tracking.
+– Phones & communications: local sim card, data package, satellite tracking, Netfix or other subscriptions

 – Bank charges and commissions: In reality we forgot to add those and when we calculated them, it was a serious amount.

-To sum it up, there is no such thing as “if you cannot afford it, better stay at home”.
+Some of our friends back home claim that they can not afford to Overland.
+By saying “Oh I wish I could do what you are doing”.
+The sentence itself grammatically implements immediate that you are negative about it and therefore you will not attempt such a think.
 Not having enough money does not mean that you cannot travel.
-You just need to adjust your travel needs to your money.
-Can you see the difference?
-There is no precise answer to the question “How much money is enough to start overland travel?”
+You just need to adjust your travel needs, destinations, destinations, and expectations to your money.
+There is a huge difference between the above two.
+All an all there is no precise answer to the question “How much money is enough to start overland travel?”
 You learn as you go.